Ng Yen Yen

-Ng Yen Yen (黄燕燕 (Huáng Yàn Yàn, N̂g Iàn-iàn); born 10 April 1946) is a Malaysian politician who had served in the Cabinet of Malaysia as Minister of Women, Family and Community Developmment from 2008 to 2009 and Minister of Tourism from 2009 to 2013.
+Ng Yen Yen (黄燕燕 (Huáng Yàn Yàn, N̂g Iàn-iàn); born 10 April 1946) is a Malaysian politician who had served in the Cabinet of Malaysia as Minister of Women, Family and Community Development from 2008 to 2009 and Minister of Tourism from 2009 to 2013.
 Her appointment as a full minister marked a milestone as the first Malaysian Chinese woman to hold a cabinet position.

 Ng was the first woman to be elected to the position of Vice-President of Malaysian Chinese Association (MCA) from 2008 to 2013.
 Earlier she was the chief of the Women's wing of the MCA until 2008.

 Early life

 Ng is a Kelantan native who was born in Kampung Kubang Pasu, Kota Bharu.
 As a teenager, she had to give tuition to finance her Form Six education at the Victoria Institution in Kuala Lumpur.

 Her father, who was old-fashioned, wanted to marry her off when she was 17 years old.
 However, her mother stepped in and made sure Ng completed her education to highest level she aspired.

 Ng obtained a scholarship from the State Government of Kelantan and then graduated from Universiti Malaya in 1972 with a Bachelor of Medicine, Bachelor of Surgery (MBBS).
-She was also awarded a Diploma of Reproductive medicine from the Johns Hopkins University in the United States.
+She was also awarded a Diploma of Reproductive Medicine from the Johns Hopkins University in the United States.

 She was awarded an honorary doctorate by Josai International University (ranked 252nd in Japan) on 4 September 2012 for her "significant contributions in tourism industry development, nation building and forging of closer relations and cooperation between the university and Malaysia".